 Organic Cotton Certifications - Which Is Best?

 There are heaps of sustainability certifications out there - enough to make us dizzy.
 And the debate about most of them doesn’t help.
 It’s no different when it comes to a complex topic like cotton, which has been used to create clothing for 7,000 years and is the world’s most popular natural fabric.
 People have a lot to say about cotton - and rightfully so.
-We should be mindful of which type of cotton is being used in the clothing we buy.
+We should be mindful of which type of cotton is used in our clothing.

 Organic cotton is far better in all of these areas but not all certifications are trustworthy.
 Let’s look at some of the certifications that tend to come up when we think about organic cotton.